tocttou/hacker-blog/things.md

 ---
 I try to be [deliberate](https://www.neelnanda.io/blog/be-deliberate) about the objects that I own and use.
 These are some of the objects I own that I consider to be among the best in their respective categories.

-Last updated: November 26th, 2020
+Last updated: December 3rd, 2020

 # Electronics